aliye-nezhad/nordic-gdp-health-panel-stata/data/README.md

 ## Provenance and Validation Limitation

-The historical workbook does not contain source URLs, indicator codes, retrieval dates, or a complete data dictionary.
-The repository therefore does not claim that the values form a fully validated research dataset.
+The historical workbook does not contain complete source documentation, including source URLs, indicator codes, retrieval dates, or a full data dictionary.
+The repository therefore treats the workbook as a historical replication input rather than a fully documented research dataset.

-Denmark's population field ranges from approximately 69,650 to 71,625, whereas the other countries' population fields are recorded in millions.
-This appears to be a scale or variable-definition inconsistency.
-It is deliberately not corrected so that the repository reproduces the historical exercise.
-Results that depend on this field require particular caution.
+During validation, Denmark's population field was found to range from approximately 69,650 to 71,625, while the other countries' population fields are recorded in millions.
+This appears to indicate a scale or variable-definition inconsistency.
+The values are deliberately preserved without correction to maintain reproducibility of the historical workflow.

+Specifications including the population variable should therefore be interpreted with caution.

 ## Reproducibility